zowe/community/Docs/Meeting Minutes and Recordings/20190130/Meeting Minutes.md

 ## Agenda items

 - TPSR issue?
+  Mark is working on the list.

+  2 things about dependency needed on doc squad side:
+  - proper component names
+  - how to present this information in the documentation.
+Put the files

+  build materials
+  - list out every component within those deliverables

 - Content for 1.0 done?
   - APIML
+    - Content complete, review to start.
+On track.
   - Zowe CLI
+    - TPSR ongoing.
+Need review.
   - Zowe Web UI
+    - Logging, traces.
+PR to open.
   - CI/CD, z/OS Services
     - Liberty to Tomcat migration - DONE
     - Repo information on Zowe.org - In progress